madmarcos-codeup/combined-js-practice-exam/README.md

 2. FORK this repository

-3. Create a branch named `first-last` where `first` is your first name and `last` is your last name

-4. The **FIRST** 5 questions in this exam test your knowledge of JavaScript arrays, objects, loops, conditions, writing functions, and string manipulation.
+3. The **FIRST** 5 questions in this exam test your knowledge of JavaScript arrays, objects, loops, conditions, writing functions, and string manipulation.

-5. The **SECOND** 5 questions in this exam test your knowledge of manipulating the DOM via JavaScript.
+4. The **SECOND** 5 questions in this exam test your knowledge of manipulating the DOM via JavaScript.

-6. Write your solutions to the problems inside `solutions.js`.
-You can use the Jasmine unit testing file `assessment.html` to check your answers to the FIRST FIVE questions.
-Read the [Testing instructions below](#testing-your-work-w-automated-tests).
-You can check the correctness of your answers to the SECOND FIVE questions by examining the results in `index.html`. **NOTE: please use jQuery and BOM methods for this assessment.** Allowing the use of vanilla JS DOM methods is up to the instructor.
+5. Write your solutions to the problems inside `solutions.js`. **NOTE: please use jQuery and BOM methods for this assessment.** Allowing the use of vanilla JS DOM methods is up to the instructor.
 Please ask your instructor for clarification before the assessment begins.

 6. Add and commit throughout the assessment